awsdocs/amazon-comprehend-developer-guide/doc_source/how-targeted-sentiment.md

 The burger was cooked perfectly but it was cold.
 The service was OK.
 ```

-The output file from analysis of this input file
+The targeted sentiment analysis of this input file produces the following output\.

 ```
   {"Entities":[